 - The test was not stored or maintained properly.

-Get Help With a Case Involving Excessive Blood Alcohol Charges
+Contact a Burbank Criminal Defense Law Firm for a Case Involving Excessive Blood Alcohol Charges

 A blood alcohol content level of 0.15% or higher is considered excessive in California.
 Drivers with a high BAC can face additional penalties if they are convicted of a DUI.
-Contacting Simmrin Law Group for legal help after an arrest is a step you can take to protect your future and fight your case.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form